ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 2. The operator provides their username.
 3. The operator scans any one iris through the iris capture device.
 4. The operator then captures face photo using the face photo capture-device.
-5. On successful authentication, the system allows an operator to log in.
+5. On successful authentication, the system allows operator to log in.

 #### B. Temporarily lock the operator account after five unsuccessful login attempts.
 1. The MOSIP system temporarily locks the operator’s account in case he/she provides an invalid password for five times continuously to login.